 For those new to Bolt, sign up using the link and win a free taxi ride for up to 10 euro -> https://invite.bolt.eu/XVCL5.
 You will need to insert the code XVCL5 inside the app to get your free ride

 Tbilisi actually has a rather pleasant weather during most of the year.
 It has four very defined seasons and a low precipitation level year round.
 The months of July and August may be at times excessively hot, although temperatures are usually good for outdoor activities.
 The capital of Tbilisi has some of the best climates for tourism year round in Europe.

-The winter is usually mild in Tbilisi, especially if you compare it to the most countries in Europe.
-Even if snow is not uncommon, the average temperatures in Tbilisi in Winter are considerably higher than in most European countries.
+The winter is usually mild in Georgia’s capital, especially if you compare it to the most countries in Europe.
+Even if snow is not uncommon, the average temperatures in the city in Winter are considerably higher than in most European countries.
 That makes of Tbilisi, an attractive destination to enjoy good temperatures for sightseeing, even during Winter.

 Other Resources to Travel in Georgia and the Caucasus

 If you are planning a trip to Georgia or other Caucasus countries you might want to check some of our other guides to the region.
 Check where to stay in Baku and the average and minimum salary in Tbilisi.